Detailed course offerings (Time Schedule) are available for

 MGMT 403 Motivating High Performance (4)

 Various strategies for influencing employee motivation and performance.
 Reward systems, goal-setting procedures, and various techniques to enlarge and enrich one's job.
 Effects of these formal and informal strategies on job attitudes.
-Offered: ASp.

 View course details in MyPlan: MGMT 403